-550.37 - Motor vehicle up to $4,600 ($46,000 if modified for disability); clothing, food, utensils, and watches; furniture, appliances, radio, TV, jewelry and phonographs, up to $10,3500 total; books; burial plot; church pew or seat; proceeds for damaged or destroyed exempt property; personal injury lost earnings, and wrongful death recoveries; wedding rings up to $2,695.
+550.37 - Clothing, food, utensils, and watches; furniture, appliances, radio, TV, and photographs, up to $10,800 total; books; burial plot; church pew or seat; proceeds for damaged or destroyed exempt property; personal injury and wrongful death recoveries; wedding rings up to $2,940.

 11 U.S.C. § 522 - Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).

 11 U.S.C. § 522(b)(3)(C)(n) — IRAS and Roth IRAs to maximum (amount changes).